vertica/ddR/ddR/vignettes/user_guide.md

 ## Backend: parallel
 ```

-As you can see, `da` is now partitioned like how `skel` was.
-If we run `collect`, we see that it still has the same data as before:
+As you can see, `da` is now partitioned just like `skel`.
+Executing
+`collect` shows that it still has the same data as before:

 ```r